pcsanwald/reverse-proxy/README.md

 Next, we'll startup a backend HTTP server, start up our reverse proxy, and pass a `curl` command to the proxy, to see a request being proxied and then served.

 1. start `nginx` on a given port, we'll use 8080 for this example.
+You can `tail -f /usr/local/var/log/nginx/access.log` if you like.
 2. edit `config.json` to point to the server and port nginx is running on, localhost:8080 is default.
 3. start reverse proxy, listening on port 9090: `go run listener.go`.
 Logs will appear in this window.
 4. in another window, `curl -XGET localhost:9090`
+5. To see how the `password` param causes blocking, use `curl -i -XGET "http://localhost:9090/?password=asdf"`.
+6. To observe PII masking, use `curl -i -XGET "http://localhost:9090/?email=someone@somewhere.com"`.
+Observe the masked data in the nginx logs.

 ### Assumptions, notes and areas for improvement